-This 14 hectare property includes an operational area of approximately 7 hectares.
+This 14-hectare property includes an operational area of approximately 7 hectares.
 The site, which specializes primarily in residential lumber, includes two pressure treating cylinders as well as maintenance and support buildings for speciality item shipments.
 Annual treating capacity approaches 70,000 cubic metres.
-Acquired in December of 2017, capital improvements were not made to the facility during the year.